 This makes increasing their monthly fee a quick and easy decision, as you’ve already agreed on set terms.
 Other pricing models require negotiating after each stage of growth.

 This one, on the other hand, has growth built into the very logic of the pricing model, which is quite nice.
-And it makes sense considering that internal employees’ salaries tend to increase with their performance, so why shouldn’t your agency’s?
+And it makes sense.
+Employees’ salaries tend to increase with their performance, so why shouldn’t your agency’s?

-If they can consistently increase your lead volume by 10% a month without increasing your spend, I don’t see a reason why they shouldn’t be making more money as you make more money.
+If they can consistently increase your lead volume by 10% a month without increasing your spend, I don’t see a reason why they shouldn’t make more money while you make more money.

 The con for charging per lead is much the same as the con for charging per hour.
-And that’s that you, as the client, aren’t in control of the quality of what your agency is giving you.
+You, the client, can’t control or affect the quality of what your agency gives you.

 If you’re paying your agency solely on the number of leads they generate, they can employ certain strategies to fill your pipeline to the brim.
-But that doesn’t necessarily mean that those leads they send you are going to be quality or qualified leads at all.
+But that doesn’t necessarily mean that the leads they send you will be quality or qualified leads at all.

 This can be a big problem for two reasons:

-If things get bad enough, you could even begin to question the efficacy of your sales process without even knowing that it’s your lead quality that’s already compromised your entire marketing strategy.
-Pay off with these types of payment strutures tends to be rather low unless you happen to get a ton of super high quality leads from your agency.
+If things get bad enough, you could even begin to question your sales process before realizing that it’s your lead quality that has compromised your marketing strategy.
+Payoffs with these types of payment structures tends to be rather low unless you happen to get a ton of super high quality leads from your agency.